cloydlau/json-editor-vue/README.md

 >
 > See https://github.com/josdejong/svelte-jsoneditor/pull/166 for more details.

-FAQ: How to keep the value as parsed JSON in text mode:
+FAQ: How to keep the value as parsed JSON in text mode?

 > [!Caution]
 >